Homework 4

 Question 7

-• Write a Python code to count the number of occurrences of each unique value in Specialty_Detail for each unique value in Taxonomy.
+- Write a Python code to count the number of occurrences of each unique value in

-• For example, the following displays the number of occurrences of each unique in Specialty_Detail for the Dental Providers Taxonomy value.
+.- For example, the following displays the number of occurrences of each unique value in

 Click to Check the Answer!